Trajectories and origins

 Sources

-Issues of immigration and integration play a growing role in public debate.
-Nonetheless, understanding of their effects is limited by a lack of knowledge of the career paths followed by immigrants and their descendants.
+Immigration and integration issues are becoming increasingly important in public debate.
+However, understanding these phenomena is hampered by a lack of knowledge of the trajectories followed by immigrants and their descendants.

-The purpose of the Trajectories and Origins Survey in 2008 (TeO) is to help us understand the extent to which geographical background is in itself a factor contributing to inequality or to limitations in access to the different resources of life in society (housing, language and education, work, public services and social benefits, contraception, health, nationality, network of relations, marriage market, etc.).
+The Trajectories and Origins survey aims to understand the extent to which origin is in itself a factor of inequality or simply of specificity in access to the various resources of social life (housing, language and education, employment, leisure, public services and social benefits, contraception, health, nationality, network of relations, marriage market, etc.).

 Documentation par millésimes